sffranke/deface/README.md

-A fork of deface, a program that anonymizes videos.
+A fork of deface, a program that anonymizes videos or images.
 Here you can specify a rectangle in which the anonymization of faces is not applied.
 This works very well. x1, y1 and x2, y2 describe the rectangle in which the faces remain recognizable.

 deface <inputfile> --exclude x1 y1 x2 y2